-The heartnut has a delectable flavour that draws attention to its mild walnut flavour when customers sample it.
+The heartnut has a delectable mild walnut flavour that draws attention when customers sample it.
 It has uses comparable to those of the walnut from California.
 Our cookbook, Nuts about Heartnut Cooking, A Heartnut Lovers Delight was designed to encourage customers to use heartnuts in their cooking.